 As examples, Tachieva suggests turning a shopping mall into a complete mixed use town center, or dropping townhouses into the spaces between McMansions.

 The ideas she presents are exclusively about the development parcel, not the street.
 Clearly, though, such urbanized places will have dramatically different transport needs, which will also require re-thinking the standard suburban arterial.
-And since government has much more direct control over the street than over the development parcels, we might move faster on sprawl repair if we focused on the arterial first, or at least at the same time.
-Last month, on a speaking tour that took me to Portland, Fresno and Los Angeles, I spent some time thinking about this issue.
+Since government has much more direct control over the street than over the development parcels, we might move faster on sprawl repair if we focused on the arterial first, or at least at the same time.
+Last month, on a speaking tour that took me to Portland, Fresno, and Los Angeles, I spent some time thinking about this issue.

 The densified sprawl that DPZ envisions will clearly be a place that needs much more effective transit.
-Parking will be more scarce, and density will be higher, so there will need to be more transport options.
+Parking will be more scarce and density will be higher, so there will need to be more transport options.
 While cycling will take up some of that need, transit is still the most versatile sustainable transport mode for longer trips, the only one capable of delivering you from one place to another as a pedestrian, unencumbered by a vehicle.
 And the only place to put that transit, in a classic sprawl landscape, is on that huge, government-controlled arterial.